How To Install Docker on Ubuntu 16.04

 Docker is an open-source software that helps to deploy, run applications in a container.
-The containers are like a virtual machine but consumes fewer resource, easy to manage and will always run the same regardless of operating environment it is running in.
+The containers are like a virtual machine but consume fewer resources, easy to manage and will always run the same regardless of the operating environment it is running in.

 Docker uses cgroups and namespace to allow the independent containers to run within a single Linux instance.

-Install below packages to ensure the “apt” work with https method, and that CA certificates are installed.
+Install the below packages to ensure the apt work with https method, and that CA certificates are installed.

-$ sudo apt-get update $ sudo apt-get install apt-transport-https ca-certificates
+sudo apt-get install -y apt-transport-https software-properties-common ca-certificates wget

-Add the GPG key for Docker repository on your system.
+Add the GPG key for the Docker repository on your system.

 Now, add the official Docker repository by running the following command in the terminal.